 Self-isolating or caring for a dependant who is self-isolating on public health advice

+Currently, isolation is required for high-risk contacts and household close contacts only.
 Where it is not possible for an employee to work from home, or to cover periods of unavailability for work, employees should receive paid special leave, paid at normal rates.

 The duration of this special leave should be capped at the duration of self-isolation required of a vaccinated person.
+Note that the spell of isolation for an individual does not reset if additional members of the household contract COVID-19 during the first case’s isolation period (the Ministry of Health provides more detailed advice on isolation requirements here).

 This period of special leave may be extended at the agency’s discretion if the employee’s individual circumstances warrant it.